Southern Pacific 9

-It was originally built for the Nevada–California–Oregon Railway and was sold to Southern Pacific in the late 1920s.
-The engine worked the rest of its career on the SP narrow gauge.
+It was originally built for the Nevada–California–Oregon Railway (NCOR) and was sold to Southern Pacific (SP) in the late 1920s.
+The engine worked the rest of its career on the SP narrow gauge, except a brief season in 1953 when the locomotive was briefly loaned to the Plaster City railroad operated by the United States Gypsum Company.
 The locomotive, along with sisters #8 and #18, were nicknamed "The Desert Princess" for riding along the western and eastern deserts of Nevada and California.

 In 1954, there was a plan to purchase a new narrow gauge diesel from GE as SP #1, to replace numbers #9, #8 and #18.
 Whilst #8 and #18 were sold off, #9 was kept on as a standby locomotive to support diesel locomotive #1 in case of a breakdown.

 The engine and the two others, #8 and #18, survived into preservation.
 Southern Pacific #9 is now on display at the Laws Railroad Museum in Laws, California.

 The engine was also used in the 1948 film 3 Godfathers, starring John Wayne, Pedro Armendáriz, and Harry Carey Jr.; as well as cameoing the 1954 - 1957 TV western series Annie Oakley, starring Gail Davis.